top of page

 Groupwork

-I facilitate groupwork throughout the year including 5 week group therapy courses and retreats.
-I can also offer group supervision or professional development training in organisations.
+I facilitate therapeutic groups and can also offer group supervision or professional development training in organisations.

 Supervision